ThreeMammals/Ocelot/docs/features/configuration.rst

 Configuration
 ============

 An example configuration can be found `here <https://github.com/ThreeMammals/Ocelot/blob/master/test/Ocelot.ManualTest/ocelot.json>`_.
 There are two sections to the configuration.
-An array of ReRoutes and a GlobalConfiguration.
-The ReRoutes are the objects that tell Ocelot how to treat an upstream request.
-The Global configuration is a bit hacky and allows overrides of ReRoute specific settings.
-It's useful if you don't want to manage lots of ReRoute specific settings.
+An array of Routes and a GlobalConfiguration.
+The Routes are the objects that tell Ocelot how to treat an upstream request.
+The Global configuration is a bit hacky and allows overrides of Route specific settings.
+It's useful if you don't want to manage lots of Route specific settings.

 .. code-block:: json

     {
-        "ReRoutes": [],
+        "Routes": [],
         "GlobalConfiguration": {}
     }

-Here is an example ReRoute configuration, You don't need to set all of these things but this is everything that is available at the moment:
+Here is an example Route configuration, You don't need to set all of these things but this is everything that is available at the moment:

 .. code-block:: json